Jesus told His disciples that there was a "narrow gate" to enter through to be saved when His disciples questioned Him:

 When, you ask them to show you where what they have said happened in the Bible, they can't, which makes sense because there are no examples.
 These untruths have been fabricated over the centuries as part of the wide gate to, supposedly heaven, but unfortunately, as Jesus said, to hell.
 Some who have actually read the Bible, might say something like this:

 It is true that the Bible is silent on whether Lydia spoke in tongues or not.
 The same is true for the Phillipian jailer and for Crispus.
 We will examine this response in more detail when we get to Lydia and her household.

 After God poured out His Spirit on humanity in the Upper room, the Apostle Peter preached the first sermon (Acts 2:14-41).
-Near the end of the sermon, the Apostle Luke wrote the following:
+Near the end of the sermon, the crowd was convicted:

 Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do (Acts 2:37)?

 To which Peter responded: